asthanarht/WinPhoneSeleniumWebDriver/README.txt

       Parameters:

           /isetool      - Path to the ISETool.exe
-          /targetdevice - 'device' of 'emulator'
+          /targetdevice - 'device' or 'emulator'
           /xapfile      - Path to the *.xap application file /config       - Name of the config file /setenv       - Name of the environmental variable that